 - Mt Tabor.
 There are so many great spots to have a picnic on Mt Tabor.
 Perhaps the best for families is the covered picnic area by the basketball courts.
 It gives you easy access to the playground, tables to spread out on, and the option of cover if it’s too sunny or drizzly.
 Plus, it’s close to a bathroom of the non-portable variety.
 Runner up: The top of the caldera, for unbeatable views of Portland spreading out below.
 SE 60th and Salmon St., Portland

 - Clackamette Park.
 This awesomely named park marks where the Clackamas and Willamette rivers meet in Oregon City.
 You’ll find short walking trails, horseshoe pits, swings, beach access and picnic areas in this scenic park.
 There are also lots of people out enjoying the water, from canoers and boaters to folks diving on in.
 1955 Clackamette Dr., Oregon City

 - Vancouver Lake Park.
-Swimming in the lake, an easy paved bike trail, playground equipment, and access to grills and picnic tables.
+Swimming in the lake (check latest algae bloom advisories), an easy paved bike trail, playground equipment, and access to grills and picnic tables.
 Oh, and views of Mt Hood, Mt St Helens, and Mt Adams.
 Yup, this has all the requirements for the perfect picnic spot.
 Because of its perfection, this spot can get a bit crowded on weekends – but sometimes a place is great enough to battle the crowds for.
 (Or you could always go on a weekday.)
 6801 NW Lower River Rd, Vancouver WA